 - Monthly: Detailed performance analysis and seal condition assessment

-- Quarterly: Complete system calibration and component replacement evaluation
+- Quarterly: Complete system calibration and component replacement evaluation5

 When Should You Replace vs Repair Faulty Rotary Actuators?